 - Logic 0 = No overrun error (default). - Logic 1 = Overrun error.
 A data overrun error condition occurred in the receive shift register.
 This happens when additional data arrives while the FIFO is full.
 In this case the previous data in the receive shift register is overwritten.
 Note that under this condition the data byte in the receive shift register is not transferred into the FIFO, therefore the data in the FIFO is not corrupted by the error.
-An interrupt will be generated immediately if LSR interrupt is enabled (IER bit-2).

-LSR[2]: Receive Data Parity Error Flag
+LSR[2]: Receive Data Parity Error Tag

 - Logic 0 = No parity error (default). - Logic 1 = Parity error.
 The receive character in RHR does not have correct parity information and is suspect.
 This error is associated with the character available for reading in RHR.
-If the LSR interrupt is enabled (IER bit-2), an interrupt will be generated when the character is in the RHR.

-LSR[3]: Receive Data Framing Error Flag
+LSR[3]: Receive Data Framing Error Tag

 - Logic 0 = No framing error (default). - Logic 1 = Framing error.
 The receive character did not have a valid stop bit(s).
 This error is associated with the character available for reading in RHR.
-If the LSR interrupt is enabled (IER bit-2), an interrupt will be generated when the character is in the RHR.

-LSR[4]: Receive Break Flag
+LSR[4]: Receive Break Tag

 - Logic 0 = No break condition (default). - Logic 1 = The receiver received a break signal (RX was a logic 0 for at least one character frame time).
 In the FIFO mode, only one break character is loaded into the FIFO.
 The break indication remains until the RX input returns to the idle condition, "mark" or logic 1.
-If the LSR interrupt is enabled (IER bit-2), an interrupt will be generated when the character is in the RHR.